English Course Descriptions

 Prerequisite: EN 212 or the equivalent; or permission of the instructor, which is based on the submission of a portfolio of stories that gives clear evidence of solid training in fiction writing.
 Students with no prior formal training in fiction writing are not likely to be admitted.
 Junior standing or above.

-378 Poetry Writing Workshop (4 credits) This course equips students with the fundamental tools needed to write effective poetry and to read poetry intelligently.
-It emphasizes the craft of poetry in a workshop setting where students’ efforts are critiqued.
-It includes a careful consideration of the works of accomplished poets, poetic theory, and the rules of prosody.
+378 Poetry Writing Workshop This course equips students with the fundamental tools needed to write effective poetry and to read poetry intelligently.
+It emphasizes the craft of poetry in a workshop setting where students’ poems are critiqued, and it includes a careful consideration of the works of accomplished poets, poetic theory, and the rules of prosody.
 Prerequisite: Junior standing or above.

-381 Modern British Literature and Culture (6 credits; Selected Summers) The seminar begins on the Arcadia campus with study of the historical and philosophic backgrounds and the formal features of select modern English texts.
+381 Modern British Literature and Culture The seminar begins on the Arcadia campus with study of the historical and philosophic backgrounds and the formal features of select modern English texts.
 Participants then travel to London, with visits to museums, libraries, cathedrals and the English locales of works.
 Prerequisite: Permission of the instructor.
 Junior standing or above.

-382 Medieval Women (4 credits) Medieval Women will explore the facets of women’s connections to text during the Middle Ages through the lens of feminist literary theory.
-Women of the Middle Ages were the subject of many writers’ platitudes and chastisements, as well as the writers of secular, religious and pedagogical texts.
+382 Medieval Women Explores the facets of women’s connections to text during the Middle Ages through the lens of feminist literary theory.
+Women of the Middle Ages were the subject of many writers’ platitudes and chastisements, and secular, religious and pedagogical texts.
 This course will challenge the modern notion of medieval women as silent and docile and explore the multi-faceted relationship of women and text during the period.
 Prerequisite: Junior standing or above.

 Prerequisite: EN212 or equivalent.
 Junior standing or above.

-490 The Text, the Critic and the World (4 credits; Fall) This Capstone course for senior English majors explores contemporary literary theory and cultural criticism.
+490 The Text, the Critic and the World This Capstone course for senior English majors explores contemporary literary theory and cultural criticism.
 It is in seminar format, with student reports and an individual term project.
 Prerequisites: Senior standing or permission of the instructor.